RatnaMadhav/Jenkins-Assignment1/README.md

-Project Name: Selenium Project(assigned during bench training)
+Project Name:This is jenkins assignment configuration using Selenium Project(assigned during bench training)

              Created by: Ratna Madhav